cisagov/development-guide/.github/ISSUE_TEMPLATE/onboarding-checklist.md

 #### Mandatory Training ####

 - [ ] Complete [PALMS Cybersecurity Training](https://etms.hq.dhs.gov),
-including Mandatory Cyber Security and Privacy Training, including accepting the Rules of Behavior, which is required before we can give you access to any systems, like Trio.
+including Mandatory Cyber Security and Privacy Training, and accepting the Rules of Behavior, which is required before we can give you access to any systems, like Trio.